hermanyu/hermanyu/README.md

 ### My Project Gala

 Below is a select list of projects I've completed.
 I also plan on using this github for smaller, exercise-level projects so feel free to click around and look at some of my repos!
-- <a href='https://github.com/hermanyu/the-onion-classifier'> The Onion Classifier: Exploring Fake News Headline Detection Using NLP </a>
+- <a href='https://github.com/hermanyu/the-onion-classifier'> The Onion Classifier: Exploring Fake News Headline Detection Using NLP </a>.
+- <a href='https://github.com/hermanyu/Intel-Image-Classification'> Intel's Image Classification Challenge: A 5-Hour Hack-a-thon </a>.
+- <a href='https://github.com/hermanyu/LinDHA'> Linear Data Housing Appraiser (LinDHA) </a>.

 ### Current Areas of Interest